socrateingeniour/TheLibrary/readme.md

 ## 💻 Technologies

 *   **Primary Languages:** Python, Java
-*   **Potential UI (Python):** Libraries like Tkinter, PyQt, Kivy, or even a web framework like Flask/Django for a local web app.
+*   **Potential UI (Python):** Libraries like Tkinter, PyQt, Kivy, or even a web framework like Flask/Django for a local web app. (mostly gonna go with the web app)
 *   **Potential UI (Java):** Libraries like Swing, JavaFX.
 *   **Plotting/Visualization (Python):** Matplotlib, Seaborn, Plotly.
 *   **Plotting/Visualization (Java):** JFreeChart, or libraries that can bridge to JavaScript plotting if using JavaFX webview.